Breaches of the Member Code of Conduct complaints procedure

-Anyone who believes that a member of the Council may have breached the Code of Conduct can make a complaint to the Standards Committee (see below).
-Each complaint will be assessed to establish whether it falls within the Standards Committee's jurisdiction.
+Anyone who believes that a member of the Council may have breached the Code of Conduct can make a complaint to the Monitoring Officer via Governance Services.
+Each complaint will be assessed by the Monitoring Officer to establish whether it falls within the Standards Committee's jurisdiction.
 A decision will be made on whether any action should be taken either by way of investigation or alternative measure.
-This does not mean that the Standards Committee has made up its mind about the allegation, it means that the Committee has concluded that the alleged conduct, if proven, may amount to a failure to comply with the Code of Conduct.
+If such action is taken it does not mean that the Monitoring Officer has reached a conclusion about the allegation, it means they have concluded that the alleged conduct, if proven, may amount to a failure to comply with the Code of Conduct.

-The only types of complaint that the Standards Committee can investigate are those which involve an alleged breach of the Code of Conduct which include where a member has:
+The only types of complaint within the Standards Committee’s Jurisdiction are those which involve an alleged breach of the Code of Conduct which include where a member has: